 Ease of Use

-Account and Investment Types and Services
+Account Types and Services

 Wealthsimple offers taxable, traditional IRA, and SEP IRA accounts.
 It also offers joint, trusts, Roth IRA, and Rollover IRA accounts.
-All taxable accounts get free tax loss harvesting.
-Non-taxable accounts benefit from portfolio rebalancing and human assisted financial advice.
+All taxable accounts get free tax-loss harvesting.
+Non-taxable accounts benefit from portfolio rebalancing and human-assisted financial advice.

 Wealthsimple also has a brilliant micro-investing service that the company calls Wealthsimple Roundup.
 The service allows you to invest spare change in a smart portfolio using low-cost ETFs.
 It is simple and easy to use.
 All you need is to turn on the Roundup feature in the Wealthsimple mobile app.
 Every time you make a purchase using your debit or credit card, the service will round up the purchase to the nearest dollar and invest the spare change.